DanielA2212/TheTaskManagementApp/Stuff To Help/design_patterns_final_project_instaction.md

     clickable.
 d.
 Detailed explanation (either in English or Hebrew) for the
-    implementation of the four design patterns you chose and for the implementation of Visitor and Promise.
+    implementation of the four design patterns you chose and for the implementation of Visitor and Combinator.
 The explanation for each pattern's implementation should be no more than 50 words, and it should include the names of the classes that were involved in that implementation